jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 The workshop also discussed different types of deployment patterns on the Internet:

 * Delivering functionality over Internet as a web service.
-The Internet is an open and standardised system, but the service on top may be closed, essentially running two components of the service provider's software against each other over the browser and Internet infrastructure.
+The Internet is an open and standardised system, but the service on top may be closed, essentially running two components of the same service provider's software against each other over the browser and Internet infrastructure.
 Several large application systems have grown in the Internet in this manner, encompassing large amounts of functionality and a large fraction of Internet users.

 * Delivering concentrated network services that offer the standard capabilities of the Internet.
-Examples in this category include the provisioning of DNS resolution, some mail services, and so on.
+Examples in this category include the provisioning of some mail services, DNS resolution, and so on.

 The second case is more interesting for an Internet architecture discussion.
-There can, however, be different underlying situations in that case.
+There can, however, be different underlying situations even in that case.
 The service may be simply a concentrated way to provide a commodity service.
 The market should find a natural equilibrium for such situations.
 This may be fine, particularly, where the service does not provide any new underlying advantage to whoever is providing it (in the form of user data that can be commercialized, for instance, or as training data for an important machine learning service).

 Secondly, the service may be an extension beyond standard protocols, leading to some questions about how well standards and user expectations match.
 But those questions could be addressed by better or newer standards.
 But the third situation is more troubling: the service are provided in this concentrated manner due to business patterns that make it easier for particular entities to deploy such services.